helmerj/refinerycms-newsletters/readme.md

 ## Use

+Edit the Rails.root/vendor/engines/newsletter/app/mailers/newsletter_subscription_mailer.rb file to make required changes:

+1. change the :from email address, which is used to send the activation email.
+2. change the gsub call which transform relative image links to remote http calls, to include your webserver name: mobile.web-now.de => www.your-domain.com

-To subscribe to the newsletter service, link to the sign-up form:
+To let users subscribe to your newsletter service, link to the sign-up form:

     /newsletter_subscription

-Edit the Rails.root/vendor/engines/newsletter/app/mailers/newsletter_subscription_mailer.rb file to make required changes, like changing the :from email address. that is used to send the activation email.
-User have to click the activation link provided to them in the email.
+The newsletter engine uses a two-opt-in principle.
+Upon sign-up an activation email including a personal activation token is sent to the email address provided.
+Users will have to click the activation link in order to finalize the subscription process.
 The security token in the link will authorize the subscriber and activate the subscription.

-User can unsubscribe using the following link which you could include in every newsletter:
+Users can unsubscribe using the following link which you could include in every newsletter:

     unsubscribe_newsletter_subscription(@subscriber.token)